joko1712/ObsidianVault/FCT/HYBpy/HYBpy - Tasks.md

 # REVIEW CHECKS:
+- [ ] Alter new intro for:
+      biochemical industry.
+I suggest discussing the impact of hybrid models and reporting examples from other application cases, such as pharmaceutical cases, environmental applications, and petrochemical cases.
-- [ ] Add step by step guide on 3.1
+- [x] Add step by step guide on 3.1
 - [ ] Batch data visualization panel
 - [ ] Table 2 nº of runs
 - [ ] change reviewer 1 question 5